DrugLib.com — Drug Information Portal

 Geriatric Use

-Of the 1,835 patients in Phase IIb/III studies treated with INVANZ, approximately 26 percent were 65 and over, while approximately 12 percent were 75 and over.
+Of the 1,835 patients in Phase 2b/3 trials treated with INVANZ, approximately 26 percent were 65 and over, while approximately 12 percent were 75 and over.
 No overall differences in safety or effectiveness were observed between these patients and younger patients.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.

 This drug is known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
-Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.
-(See DOSAGE AND ADMINISTRATION.)
+Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function [see Dosage and Administration].

-The pharmacokinetics of ertapenem in patients with hepatic insufficiency have not been established.
-Of the total number of patients in clinical studies, 37 patients receiving ertapenem 1 g daily and 36 patients receiving comparator drugs were considered to have Child-Pugh Class A, B, or C liver impairment.
+The pharmacokinetics of ertapenem in patients with hepatic impairment have not been established.
+Of the total number of patients in clinical trials, 37 patients receiving ertapenem 1 g daily and 36 patients receiving comparator drugs were considered to have Child-Pugh Class A, B, or C liver impairment.
 The incidence of adverse experiences in patients with hepatic impairment was similar between the ertapenem group and the comparator groups.

-Page last updated: 2008-03-18
+Page last updated: 2014-08-19

 -- advertisement -- The American Red Cross